-Wondering where to live in Sydney?
-We talk all about the best places to live in Sydney in this post.
+Wondering where are the best suburbs in Sydney to rent?
+We talk all about the best places to live in Sydney in this post from personal experience.
 This includes cheap rent in Sydney, apartments for rent in Sydney, as well as rooms to rent in Sydney.

 We personally started off in the Southern Suburbs near Hurstville (to be near Steve’s family) and ended up in the Lower North Shore.
 One thing I can definitely admit is, renting in Sydney isn’t cheap.

 We’re not going to talk about where to buy a house in Sydney because you’ll be looking at living further out because of the astronomical prices.
-The average house price in Sydney is apparently $1 million dollars!
+The average house price in Sydney is apparently $1.3 million dollars and an apartment can be over $800,000.

 Make sure you familiarise yourself before deciding on where to live in Sydney.
 This guide is coming from what we’ve experienced, so we hope we can be of help to your search in finding your new Sydney home!